datacarpentry/OpenRefine-ecology-lesson/_episodes/01-working-with-openrefine.md

 5. Click `OK`.
 You'll get some new columns called `scientificName 1`, `scientificName 2`, and so on.
 6. Notice that in some cases `scientificName 1` and `scientificName 2` are empty.
 Why is this?
 What do you think we can do to fix this?
+7. Note that the character on which the split is performed could be anything.
+The default is a comma, and you changed that to a space in this case, but you could make it any letter or number or special character.
+The only requirements are that A) it appears in every row of the column, and B) it appears consistently in the place where you want the column to be split.

 > ## Solution
 >